Code-Institute-Submissions/ms1-go2snow/README.md

 ## Surface

-I wanted to stick with the theme of mountain resorts by using colours associated with ski resorts, i.e. the colours of runs (blue-medium, green-easy etc) and using relevant imagery to initiate the user into thinking and imagining their ski-break.
+I wanted to keep with the theme of mountain resorts by using colours associated with ski resorts, i.e. the colours of runs (blue-medium, green-easy etc) and using relevant imagery to initiate the user into thinking and imagining their ski-break.

 ### Images
 - Each of the images were carefully selected to depict the scene and feel of the destinations whilst providing a sense of adventure and excitement.